namanshah01/namanshah01.github.io/content/jobs/KJSCE/index.md

 url: 'https://kjsce.somaiya.edu/en'
 ---

-- Worked under HOD IT to conduct in-depth analysis on COVID patient data from Somaiya Hospital
+- Leveraged OCR technology and developed custom scripts to convert the University's Hospital form data into accessible dataset
-- Transformed unstructured data from hospital forms into a clean and accessible dataset
+- Defined a consensus for each record using similar oximetry measures and clustered patient data using K-Means forming distinct groups of symptoms
-- Leveraged several libraries to perform a wide range of computations, generating informative visualizations, and identifying significant data patterns
+- Utilized several libraries to perform range of computations, generate informative visualizations, and identify significant data patterns